watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/AGENT_APP.md

 </script>
 ```

 The `loadAgentApp` method takes two arguments.
-First, the `sessionHistoryKey`.
-The second argument is a DOM element for the read-only web chat to render to.
+The first argument is the `sessionHistoryKey` value.
+The second is a DOM element for the read-only web chat to render to.
 The web chat will grow to the size of the element and the element should be given a height and width for the web chat to grow to.